akkornel/gcs_gcp/packer/README.md

 objects after some period of time.
 The suggested rules are to archive after a month, and delete after 1-2 years.

+# Pub/Sub Topic

+When the image has been pushed, a message is published to a Google Cloud Pub/Sub Topic.
+This can be used to trigger other code, to do things like update Compute Engine VM Templates, or send an email notification of a successful build.

+The published message will contain a JSON object with one key, `image_name`.
+The value will be the name of the newly-created Compue Engine image.

 ## Service Account

 A Service Account is required for Packer to run.
 In operation, Packer is